Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam

-Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam is an Indian television romantic drama series, which premiered on 3 April 2006.
+Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam is an Indian romance drama television series that premiered on 3 April 2006.
 It was broadcast on Star Plus on Monday through Thursday.
 The series was produced by Rajshri Productions and starred Barkha Bisht and Indraneil Sengupta.

-The story focuses on the concept of reincarnation and how everlasting love lasts between Raadha and Shyaam.
+The story focuses on the concept of reincarnation and how everlasting love lasts between Radha and Shyam.

 Plot

 The story follows the reincarnating lives of a couple through three different generations.
 It opens with young students Radha, a simple girl aspiring to be a doctor, and Shyam, a playboy in the school.
 Initially, they dislike each other, but gradually begin to spend more time together and destiny makes them fall in love.

 When Shyam visits a remote village Lakhanpur, it reminds him of his past life as Kishan, whereas Radha was Shyama.
 Due to a conflict in their village created by goons, Shyama jumps off a cliff and dies.
 When Kishan learns of this, he also commits suicide.

 Back in the present, Radha and Shyam unite, but find out their families hate each other.
 A community conflict orders them to be killed.

 The two are reborn again in the future as Radhika and Krishna, and again strive to be united in love as one.